-Effective May 10, 2015, the U.S. Department of Education is phasing out the Federal PIN system and is replacing it with a Federal Student Aid ID (FSA ID).
-The new FSA ID, which will be comprised of a user-selected username and password, will replace the Federal Student Aid PIN as the process by which students, parents, and borrowers authenticate their identity to access their federal student aid information.
+The U.S. Department of Education has replaced the Federal PIN system with the Federal Student Aid ID (FSA ID).
+The new FSA ID—which is composed of a user-selected username and password—allows students, parents, and borrowers to authenticate their identity to access their federal student aid information.

 The FAFSA must be completed to qualify for financial aid from Adelphi and the government.
 Filing online at fafsa.gov is the quickest way to apply.
 Paper applications must be requested from the federal processor.
 See deadlines and details.

 After you file your FAFSA, we may need further information if indicated by the federal government.
 In addition, the federal government requires our office to collect specified documentation and to resolve any conflicting information.
 You do not need to fill out the forms below unless requested by the Office of Student Financial Services.

 2016-2017 Forms and Worksheets (PDFs)